fooooter/drain/README.md

 - `dynamic_pages` - holds a list of every dynamic page available, so if you create one, be sure to specify it here!
 - `dynamic_pages_library` - a path to the dynamic library for dynamic pages.
 - `supported_encodings` - a list of all compression algorithms supported by the server.
 It can currently contain only "gzip" and "br".
 - `use_encoding` - a name of encoding which will be used to compress the response body.
-It should match the `supported_encodings` field.
+It should be present in `supported_encodings`, otherwise the server will return uncompressed data.

 Changing the `bind` field requires restarting the server for it to take effect, but the rest is applied dynamically once the config is saved.